AltSysrq/fourleaf/README.md

 ## Physical Format

 The physical format is based around exactly four types: null, integers, blobs, and structs.
-The top-level of the format is always a struct.
+The top-level of the format is always a struct or a flat stream of structs.

 ### null